ls1intum/Artemis/docs/user/orion.rst

 Overview
 --------

 The `Orion plugin <https://github.com/ls1intum/Orion>`_ for `IntelliJ <https://www.jetbrains.com/idea/>`_ supports students, teaching assistants (tutors), and instructors with the conduction of programming exercises.
-It integrates Artemis in IntelliJ and automates the download (clone) and upload (push) of exercises.
+It integrates Artemis in all JetBrains IDEs and automates the download (clone) and upload (push) of exercises.

 Installation
 ^^^^^^^^^^^^